help-me-mom/ng-mocks/README.md

 there are a lot of them, and looks like here might be dozens more for big components.
 Also, what happens if someone deletes `AppSearchModule` from `AppBaseModule`?
-Doesn't look like the test will fail due to the missed dependency.
+Doesn't look like the test will fail due to a missed dependency.

-Right, we need a tool that would extract declarations of the module `AppBaseComponent` belongs to, and create mock copies out of them like the code above.
+Right, we need a tool that would extract declarations of the module `AppBaseComponent` belongs to, and create mocks out of them like the code above.
 Then, if someone deletes `AppSearchModule` the test fails too.

 [`ngMocks.guts`](#ngmocksguts) is the tool for that.
-Its first parameter accepts things we want to test (avoid creation of mocks) and the second parameter accepts things out of which we want to create mocks, if it is a module, its declarations (guts) will be extracted for creation of their mock copies, except the things from the first parameter, and the third parameter accepts things we want to exclude at all from the final meta.
-Any parameter can be `null` if we need to skip it, or an array if we want to pass several things there.
+Its first parameter accepts things we want to test (avoid mocks), the second parameter accepts things out of which we want to create mocks, if it is a module, its declarations (guts) will be turned into mocks, except the things from the first parameter, and the third parameter accepts things we want to exclude at all from the final meta.
+Any parameter can be `null` if we need to skip it, or an array if we want to pass several more than one.

 ```typescript
 const testModuleMeta = ngMocks.guts(AppBaseComponent, AppBaseModule);